samirthanedar/Recommending-Local-Politicians/README.md

 > ...the elected officials who matter most in reforming police departments and the criminal justice system work at the state and local levels

 However, voter turnout for these elections are extremely low and the winner is usually decided by just a few thousand votes.
 Thus, in order to help myself better understand which local politicians I agree with, I decided to build this recommendation engine.
-You try it out here: https://politician-recommender.herokuapp.com/
+You try it out here: https://politician-recommender.herokuapp.com/.
+Please note each recommendation may take 15-20 seconds to load.

 ## Objective